cxxr/better-java/README.md

 ### Joda-Time

 [Joda-Time][joda] is easily the best time library I've ever used.
 Simple, straightforward, easy to test.
 What else can you ask for?

-My favorite class in this library is Duration, because I use it for passing around how long to wait, or how long until I can retry something.
+You only need this if you're not yet on Java 8, as that has its own new [date time][java8datetime] library that doesn't suck.

 ### Lombok